instana/nodejs/packages/collector/README.md

 ## API

 In most cases it is enough to require and initialize `@instana/collector` and let it do its work.
 However, there is an [API](https://www.instana.com/docs/ecosystem/node-js/api/) for more advanced use cases.

+## Filing Issues

+If something is not working as expected or you have a question, instead of opening an issue in this repository, please open a ticket at <https://support.instana.com/hc/requests/new> instead.
+Please refrain from filing issues or tickets if your audit tool (npm audit, Snyk, etc.) reported a CVE for a dependency or a transitive dependency of `@instana/collector` -- we run these audits with every build and take appropriate action automatically.